xcat2/confluent-docs/docs/miscellaneous/confluentvxcat.md

 In xCAT, makedns is provided as an aid to generate ISC BIND configuration.
 However, it does not require this be used, and is content so long as forward and reverse lookup works exactly as expected.

-In confluent, no helper facility is provided for name configuration, documentation instead mentions how to use dnsmasq if no other name resolution is otherwise in use.
+In confluent, no helper facility is provided for name configuration, documentation instead mentions how to use `/etc/hosts` with dnsmasq if no other name resolution is otherwise in use.
 It is strongly recommended for forward resolution to function, though not required, and reverse lookup no longer has an impact on identifying nodes and will not cause problem identifying nodes if missing or not particularly configured.